ToshioCP/Gobject-tutorial/src/sec3.src.md

 TDoubleClass doesn't need its own member.

-The structure type of the instance of TDouble is TDouble type.
+The type of the instance of TDouble is TDouble.

 ~~~C
 typedef struct _TDouble TDouble